Porges/ways-to-play/src/games/kartu-lima/kartu-lima.md

 Myriad cards other than the 1 Myriads
 </dt>
 <dd>
-In Yogyarkarta these were referred to as “Secadiningrat”, after <a href="https://id.wikipedia.org/wiki/Tan_Jin_Sing">Tan Jin Sing</a> (c.
+In Yogyakarta these were referred to as “Secadiningrat”, after <a href="https://id.wikipedia.org/wiki/Tan_Jin_Sing">Tan Jin Sing</a> (c.
 1760–1831), an official of Chinese descent who held the title Radèn Tumenggung Secadiningrat from 1813.
 </dd>
 <dt>
 <span lang="jv-Latn">Tambur</span> (4 Coins)